Santisimo Rosario Integrated High School

-Santisimo Rosario Integrated High School (Filipino: Pinagsamang Mataas na Paaralan ng Santisimo Rosario. abbreviated as SRIHS or Stmo.
-Rosario IHS) is a public secondary school located at Barangay Santisimo Rosario, San Pablo City, Laguna, Philippines established in 1995.
-It offers junior and senior secondary education.
-The senior high education course consists of Agriculture, Fisheries, and General Education.
-It is the first public high school in San Pablo City that produced senior high school graduates since the implementation of K-12 curriculum by Department of Education in 2012.
+Santisimo Rosario Integrated High School (Filipino: Pinagsamang Mataas na Paaralan ng Santisimo Rosario, abbreviated as SRIHS or Stmo.
+Rosario IHS) is a public secondary school located at Barangay Santisimo Rosario, San Pablo City, Laguna, Philippines.
+It was established in 1995 and offers junior and senior secondary education.
+The senior high education course consists of agriculture, fisheries, and general education.
+It is the first public high school in San Pablo City that has produced senior high school graduates since the implementation of the K-12 curriculum by the Department of Education in 2012.

 History

 San Pablo City National High School Santisimo Annex (1995–2004)

-Due to unprecedented increasing number of enrollees in San Pablo City National High School.
-The SPCNHS can no longer accommodate all the students in the city.
-The City Government of San Pablo City decided to established satellite schools across the barangay called annex to solve the problem.
-One of the barangays for establishing satellite secondary school is Barangay Santisimo.
-Elias Corales^{†} the barangay chairman on that time donated a hectare land in order to build a barangay secondary school named Santisimo Rosario Annex according to city ordinance number 93-3 dated July 1, 1993.
-On June 1, 1995, Santisimo Annex was started as a single three-room building standing in an open field without fences.
-Four pioneer teachers were assigned in Santisimo Rosario Annex named Ronie Nacario was the first designated as Teacher-in-Charge, Teresa Yema, Maritess Fandiño, and Michelle D. Benedictos.
-In 1996 Editha L. Fule assigned as Teacher-in-Charge of Santisimo Annex.
-Since 1996 more additional school buildings are constructed with the help of the local government, parents and teachers' association (PTA), and Non-Government Organizations (NGO).
-In 1999, first commencement exercises (four-year curriculum) of rosarians was held in Rizal Hall, San Pablo City Central School.
-In 2001 the school perimeter fence was built.
-A major school landscape was initiated by the freshmen in 2003 also the institution hires Jayson Bargados, the first security guard for the school's security.
-The first computer room was built in 2004 with the help of Personal Computers for Public Schools (PCPS) program by Department of Trade and Industry (DTI).
+Due to an unprecedentedly increasing number of enrollees in San Pablo City National High School, the SPCNHS could no longer accommodate all the students in the city.
+The City Government of San Pablo City decided to establish satellite schools across the barangays, called annexes, to solve the problem.
+One of the barangays chosen for establishing a satellite secondary school was Barangay Santisimo.
+Elias Corales^{†}, the barangay chairman at that time, donated a hectare of land to build a barangay secondary school named Santisimo Rosario Annex, according to city ordinance number 93-3 dated July 1, 1993.
+On June 1, 1995, Santisimo Annex started as a single three-room building standing in an open field without fences.
+Four pioneer teachers were assigned to Santisimo Rosario Annex: Ronie Nacario, who was the first designated as Teacher-in-Charge, Teresa Yema, Maritess Fandiño, and Michelle D. Benedictos.
+In 1996, Editha L. Fule was assigned as Teacher-in-Charge of Santisimo Annex.
+Since 1996, additional school buildings have been constructed with the help of the local government, the parents and teachers' association (PTA), and non-government organizations (NGOs).
+In 1999, the first commencement exercises (four-year curriculum) of Rosarians were held in Rizal Hall, San Pablo City Central School.
+In 2001, the school perimeter fence was built.
+A major school landscape project was initiated by the freshmen in 2003, and the institution hired Jayson Bargados, the first security guard for the school's security.
+The first computer room was built in 2004 with the help of the Personal Computers for Public Schools (PCPS) program by the Department of Trade and Industry (DTI).